Charles V, Holy Roman Emperor: Burgundy and the Low Countries

-In 1506, Charles inherited his father's Burgundian territories that included Franche-Comté and, most notably, the Low Countries.
-The latter territories lay within the Holy Roman Empire and its borders, but were formally divided between fiefs of the German kingdom and French fiefs such as Charles's birthplace of Flanders, a last remnant of what had been a powerful player in the Hundred Years' War.
+In 1506, Charles inherited all of his father's territories in the Low Countries, thus becoming the ruler of the Habsburg Netherlands.
+His inheritance also included the Free County of Burgundy (region of Franche-Comté) within the Holy Roman Empire, and the County of Charolais in the Kingdom of France. and, most notably, the Low Countries.
+His territories in the Low Countries mostly lay within the Holy Roman Empire, and partially witin the French realm.
+Thus, Charles's birthplace, the city of Ghent, belonged to the County of Flanders, at that time still being the fief of the French crown.
 Since he was a minor, his aunt Margaret of Austria acted as regent, as appointed by Emperor Maximilian until 1515.
-She soon found herself at war with France over Charles's requirement to pay homage to the French king for Flanders, as his father had done.
-The outcome was that France relinquished its ancient claim on Flanders in 1528.
+She soon found herself at war with France over Charles's requirement to pay homage to the French king for Flanders, Artois and Charolais, as his father had done.
+The outcome was that France relinquished its ancient claim on Flanders and Artois in 1528.

 From 1515 to 1523, Charles's government in the Netherlands also had to contend with the rebellion of Frisian peasants (led by Pier Gerlofs Donia and Wijard Jelckama).
-The rebels were initially successful but after a series of defeats, the remaining leaders were captured and decapitated in 1523.
+The rebels were initially successful but after a series of defeats, the remaining leaders were captured and executed in 1523.

 Charles extended the Burgundian territory with the annexation of Tournai, Artois, Utrecht, Groningen, and Guelders.
 The Seventeen Provinces had been unified by Charles's Burgundian ancestors, but nominally were fiefs of either France or the Holy Roman Empire.
 Charles eventually won the Guelders Wars and united all provinces under his rule, the last one being the Duchy of Guelders.
-In 1549, Charles issued a Pragmatic Sanction, declaring the Low Countries to be a unified entity of which his family would be the heirs.
+In 1549, Charles issued a Pragmatic Sanction, declaring the Habsburg Netherlands to be a unified entity of which his family would be the heirs.

-The Low Countries held an essential place in the Empire.
+The entire region of the Low Countries held an essential place in the Empire.
 For Charles V, they were his home, the region where he was born and spent his childhood.
-Because of trade and industry and the wealth of the region's cities, the Low Countries also represented a significant income for the Imperial treasury.
+Because of trade and industry and the wealth of the region's cities, the Habsburg Netherlands also represented a significant income for the Charles' treasury.

 The Burgundian territories were generally loyal to Charles throughout his reign.
 The important city of Ghent rebelled in 1539 due to heavy tax payments demanded by Charles.
-The rebellion did not last long, however, as Charles's military response, with reinforcement from the Duke of Alba, was swift and humiliating to the rebels of Ghent.
+The rebellion did not last long, however, as Charles's military response, with reinforcement from Fernando Álvarez de Toledo, 3rd Duke of Alba, was swift and humiliating to the rebels of Ghent.